Palácio da Alvorada: In the 21st century

 In 2004, First Lady Marisa Letícia directed the most extensive and historical restoration of the palace in its history.
 The project took two years to complete at a cost of $18.4 million dollars.
 Research was conducted to restore the rooms and décor to their original styles.
 Furniture and decoration objects were also restored.
 The electric and central air conditioning systems were replaced, and floor and ceiling work was done.
 Contrary to popular belief, the restoration was not paid by the government, but was part of an ongoing project of restoration of heritage sites under the direction of the National Institute of Historic and Artistic Heritage with funds donated by private corporations (for tax-deduction).

-In January 2023, it was widely reported that Jair Bolsonaro, who lived in the building during his term as 38th President of Brazil, had "wrecked" the Palace, with torn carpets and sofas, leaking ceilings, and broken windows and floorboards.
+In January 2023, it was widely reported that Jair Bolsonaro, who lived in the building during his term as 38th President of Brazil, had "wrecked" the palace, leaving torn carpets and sofas, leaking ceilings, and broken windows and floorboards.
 A tapestry by Emiliano Di Cavalcanti had reportedly been moved from the library and hung into the sun, necessitating restoration work, and some artworks had disappeared entirely.
-A Brazilian cactus planted by Bolsonaro's predecessor and successor, Luiz Inácio Lula da Silva, had been removed, and a ballpoint pen - which Bolsonaro had used as a symbol of his administration - had been left on the desk.
+A Brazilian cactus planted by Bolsonaro's predecessor and successor, Luiz Inácio Lula da Silva, had been removed, and a ballpoint pen – which Bolsonaro had used as a symbol of his administration – had been left on the desk.